 Because a background check is a required step in processing all license applications, when applying for a license, all applicants must:

-- Complete a Conduct and Competency questionnaire that is thoroughly completed, including all required documentation and information.
+- Thoroughly complete a Conduct and Competency questionnaire, including all required documentation and information.

 - If an applicant meets the requirements specified on the first question of the Conduct and Competency, submit fingerprints.